Our Comprehensive Stash App Review: Will This App Really Make Investing Easier?

 - Select “Confirm Changes.”

-You can set investments to sell anytime in the app, and Stash will actually sell your investments on the next business day when the market is open.
+You can set investments to sell anytime in the app, and Stash will actually sell your investments when the market is open.
 The amount you get from the sale depends on the value of your investment during that selling window.

 After a sale, the SEC requires Stash to hold your earnings for two business days.
 Then it will release your money into your Cash Balance.